bbakernoaa/lai_mapper/README.md

 # LAI_Mapper
-tool to create the Baker-Schepanski Sediment Supply Map
+tool to create the a global map of the VIIRS LAI